Mobile phone use while driving

-At Lupton Fawcett, our solicitors have handled many cases for drivers who have been accused of using a mobile phone or other handheld device while using a vehicle, helping them to protect their licence.
+At Lupton Fawcett, our motoring offence experts have handled many cases for drivers who have been accused of using a mobile phone or other handheld device while using a vehicle, helping them to protect their licence.

-To speak to a member of the motoring offence team in Yorkshire today, call us on 0333 323 5292 or fill in our online form and we will get back to you promptly.
-For immediate assistance, please get in touch with Meghan Waldron on 07469 859708 or Jeremy Scott on 07971 520407.
+To speak to a member of the motoring offence team in Yorkshire today, call us on 07971 520407 or fill in the enquiry form on this page and we will get back to you promptly.
+For immediate assistance, please call us on our 24/7 mobile number on 07971 520407.

 About driving while using a mobile phone

-You are considered to be committing a driving offence if you are found using a mobile phone or other handheld device, such as a laptop, tablet or sat-nav, while driving.
+You are considered to be committing a driving offence if you are found using a mobile phone or other handheld devices, such as a laptop, tablet or sat-nav while driving.
 However, there is no real definition of ‘using’, meaning you could be pulled over for simply checking the time or moving your device.

 Our solicitors have handled cases that have included drivers using a device to do the following: